Raglan Castle: Pitched Stone Court and Fountain Court

 The castle chapel runs alongside the east side of the court, 41 ft long and originally laid with bright yellow and tiles and decorated with gold and silver vestments.
 The Long Gallery stretches across the whole east first-floor of the Fountain Court and, although now ruined, would have been a show-piece for the earls' wealth and power.
 The gallery was 126 ft long and during the Tudor period it would have been wood-panelled throughout and lined with tapestries and paintings.
-The Long Galley was intended to allow family and guests to relax inside and to admire the gardens, water gardens and the deer park to the north of the castle.
+The Long Gallery was intended to allow family and guests to relax inside and to admire the gardens, water gardens and the deer park to the north of the castle.
 Although most of this decoration has since been lost, two caryatid statues can still be seen on the walls of the Long Gallery, modelled on a work by the French artist Hugues Sambin.

 The west side of the Fountain Court comprises the apartments, with a number of bay windows and window seats facing west and north across the park.
 The Grand Staircase divides the apartments; restored between 2010 and 2011, the staircase would originally have had a substantial porch, similar to the one that survives in the Pitched Stone Court, and would have been a centre-piece of the Fountain Court.
 Although examples of such straight-flight staircases can be found in other late-medieval buildings, the architectural historian John Newman considers the Grand Staircase had "a grandeur hard to parallel in 15th-century England."
 The apartments to the west of the staircase are more complex than the others, designed to create somewhat greater privacy, and overlooked the gardens to the west of the castle.
 On the south side of the court is the South Gate, the original entrance to the castle prior to the 1460s reconstruction.
 The fan-vaulted gatehouse closely resembles the contemporary cloisters at Gloucester Cathedral, but by the 16th century had been converted to the entrance to the bowling green in the terrace beyond.

 On the south-east side of the court were the 16th-century parlour on the first-floor, and the dining room above it—both 49 by 21 ft.
 These were intended to provide rooms that were more private than the main hall, but more public than a personal chamber.
 Now ruined, they would originally have been decorated with carved wainscoting and elaborate, carved chimney-pieces.
 Alongside these rooms, overlooking the Great Tower, were the private rooms for the lord's family, of higher quality than the other accommodation in the castle.
-Some of the carved badges and shields on the external walls of these state apartments still remain intact, as in the hall; these were a popular contemporary feature of 15th-century great castles, and would have created a similar effect to those at Warkworth and Raby Castle.
+Some of the carved badges and shields on the external walls of these state apartments still remain intact, as in the hall; these were a popular contemporary feature of 15th-century great castles, and would have created a similar effect to those at Warkworth Castle in Northumberland and Raby Castle in County Durham.